Early-Modern-OCR/Cobre/README.md

-from all editions and carefully distinguished from real-live documents, its output only used for data-mining and not archival purposes, and saved in D- Space under the scholar’s name so that others can check this revision and OCR history, visible in “The Repository View”.
+from all editions and carefully distinguished from real-live documents, its output only used for data-mining and not archival purposes, and saved in D- Space under the scholar’s name so that others can check this revision and OCR history, visible in “The Repository View”;
++ Type unreadable pages into a Transcription box that will appear in each page Annotation window;
++ Correct the metadata.